AI4thefuture/building_AI_course_final_project/README.md

 The data for the predictions would come from the organisations themselves e.g. employee surveys, employee/company statistics etc.

 ## Challenges
- # What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?

 There are plenty of challenges for this project and a lot of questions that need to be answered, and obviously there are some ethical considerations that would need to be clarified as well.